bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 ### The "Train" Release Schedule

 In the last two Bevy releases we made massive, sweeping changes to core systems. **Bevy 0.5** was "the one where we rewrote Bevy ECS". **Bevy 0.6** was "the one where we rewrote Bevy Render".
 These massive reworks took time, and as a result held back a bunch of other useful features and bug fixes.
+They also created pressure to "crunch" and finish big features quickly to unblock releases.
+Crunching is unhealthy and should be avoided at all costs!

 [The Bevy Community](https://bevyengine.org/community/) has reached relative consensus that we should have a more regular, more predictable release schedule.
 One where large features can't gum up the system.